jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!-- Image representing challenge of choosing what to do-->
 <!--version 1.0-->

-OK, so lets call the apps I have described to you so far, Digital Therapeutics 1.0.
+OK, so lets call the apps I have described to you so far, Digital Therapeutics version 1.0.

 Their power arises from easy, 24/7 access to their rich and diverse set of interventions, tools, and services.